July Beekeeping Tasks UK

 - Use formal monitoring methods as part of your varroa management plan and record your results.

 The bee diseases overview and detailed pages on bacterial diseases, viral diseases and bee pests and parasites offer more background, while the varroa management guide explains monitoring and treatment options in more depth.
+July is also a good time to review varroa monitoring methods and begin planning ahead with the varroa treatment calendar.

 Record Keeping, HiveTag and Learning from July